["learn"]

 3. Boulevardier

 A winter warmer classic, the Boulevardier is bittersweet and spicy with a lingering oaky finish.
 It’s part of the bourbon branch of the Negroni family tree, and we think it’s one of the best Negroni recipes out there.
-Negroni Week just wouldn’t be the same without it.
+It’s rich and smooth with all the classic bourbon flavors of vanilla, spice, and charred oak tempered by the bittersweet kick of Campari and floral sweet vermouth.

 4. Bicicletta